-To copy a target root file system image to a CompactFlash device, select Flash Image from the toolbox on the left side of the RedHawk Architect main window.
-This will display the Flash Image page, as shown in the following figure.
+To copy a target root file system image to a CompactFlash device, select Deploy Image from the toolbox on the left side of the RedHawk Architect main window.
+This will display the Deploy Image USB Device page, as shown in the following figure.

-Figure 1-35 Flash Image Page
+Figure 1-36 Deploy Image USB Device Page

-The Flash... button allows you to copy a root file system image onto a CompactFlash that is connected directly to the host machine via a USB-to-CompactFlash adapter.
+The Install Image... button allows you to copy a root file system image onto a USB device (e.g. a standard USB Drive or a CompactFlash that is connected directly to the host machine via a USB-to-CompactFlash adapter).
 Note that IDE/SATA CompactFlash adapters are not supported at this time.

-CompactFlash devices can be bought inexpensively at many retail stores that sell computer accessories.
-Note that the duration of the flashing process depends upon the performance rating of the specific CompactFlash device.
-It is recommended to use CompactFlash devices that have a minimum of a 40MB/s read/write performance rating.
+CompactFlash devices and USB drives can be bought inexpensively at many retail stores that sell computer accessories.
+Note that the duration of the flashing process depends upon the performance rating of the specific CompactFlash device or USB drive.
+It is recommended to use CompactFlash devices or USB drives that have a minimum of a 40MB/s read/write performance rating.

-Pressing the Flash... button will begin copying the target root file system onto the CompactFlash device by bringing up the Flash Image dialog, as shown in the following figure.
+Pressing the Install Image... button will begin copying the target root file system onto the USB device by bringing up the USB Device Flasher dialog, as shown in the following figure.

-Figure 1-36 Flash Image Dialog
+Figure 1-37 Flash Image Dialog